SamuelPoyntz-Wright/Golang/Notes on The Little Go Book.md

   Power: 9001,
 }
 ```
-#### Can "overwrite"
+#### Can "overload"
-It's not technically overwriting.
+It's not technically overloading.
 You create a method (func) of the same name associated with the newly composed struct.
 ```go
 type Person struct {
   Name string